-The owner may not reside in the assisted unit, unless
+The owner may not reside in any portion of the assisted property, unless

 - the family owns the mobile home and rents the pad, or - in shared housing, or - the client is a participant in the Homeownership Program.

 A live-in aide must not have any ownership interest in the unit.
 If such a person becomes the owner of the unit while s/he is the live-in aide, s/he must cease to be the live-in aide for the voucher holder.